trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Stock Symbol SearchCopy Location

 The function IBApi::EClient::reqMatchingSymbols is available to search for  stock contracts.
 The input can be either the first few letters of the  ticker symbol, or for longer strings, a character sequence matching a  word in the security name.
-For instance to search for the stock symbol  ‘IBKR’, the input ‘I’ or ‘IB’ can be used, as well as the word  ‘Interactive’.
+For instance to search for the stock symbol  Ã¢â‚¬ËœIBKRÃ¢â‚¬â„¢, the input Ã¢â‚¬ËœIÃ¢â‚¬â„¢ or Ã¢â‚¬ËœIBÃ¢â‚¬â„¢ can be used, as well as the word  Ã¢â‚¬ËœInteractiveÃ¢â‚¬â„¢.
 Up to 16 matching results are returned.

 There must be an interval of at least 1 second between successive calls to reqMatchingSymbols